 ALSO READIndian-origin boy in UK beats Einstein, Hawking in IQ test; scores 162 12-year-old Indian-origin girl beats Einstein, Stephen Hawking on IQ Meet Rahul Doshi, the 12-yr-old genius whose IQ is higher than Hawkings and Einstein We hope to be profitable by FY19: Dhruv Shringi In a first, HAL assures 75% availability of Dhruv fleet

+It was only when I spoke to Mensa that they told me I said 'oh my God' this is special, this is really something worth celebrating," she said.
+A keen cricketer and table tennis player, Garg can also complete a Rubik's Cube in under 100 seconds.
 "In year one was when we started to realise he was gifted as his teachers said he was very sharp and had to have special lessons, so all along he was always special.
 He is an avid reader and reads a lot of journals," Garg's mother said.
 Mensa is believed to be the largest and oldest high IQ society in the world.
 Membership is open to anyone who can demonstrate an IQ in the top two per cent of the population, measured by a recognised or approved IQ testing process.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)